The JWST EXCELS survey: Outflows in 1.5 < z < 5 quiescent and recently quenched galaxies are likely relics from episodic AGN activity: Data and Sample Selection

 \subsection{Sample Selection}

-The full spectroscopic sample analysed in this work is composed of PSBs and older quiescent galaxies, for which we follow two different selection procedures, as described below.
-Our initial sample from the EXCELS catalogue is selected requiring an EXCELS type of `passive', identified in either VANDELS or PRIMER \citep[see Section \ref{sub:EXCELS};][]{carnall_jwst_2024}, with secure spectroscopic redshifts.
+The full spectroscopic sample analysed in this work is composed of PSBs and quiescent galaxies with older stellar populations (as indicated by their H$\delta$ equivalent width; see below), for which we follow two different selection procedures, as described below.
+Our initial sample from the EXCELS catalogue is selected requiring an EXCELS type of `passive' \citep[see Section \ref{sub:EXCELS};][]{carnall_jwst_2024}, identified in either VANDELS or PRIMER, with secure spectroscopic redshifts.
 We include one additional galaxy selected for observation in EXCELS based on the PCA selection method for post-starburst galaxies detailed in \cite{wild_evolution_2016}.
 This results in an initial parent sample of 38 galaxies.